 Secondly, do not use tap water no matter what, in your nasal rinse.
 Tap water can cause quite serious health issues.
 Lastly, do not forget to wash out your sinus bottle for a rinse after every use and allow it to dry using air.

-DO you have further questions about nasal rinse or flo nasal irrigation?
+Do you have further questions about nasal rinse?
 It is advisable to contact your ENT specialist, and they would tell how to nasal rinse as per your specific requirement.